enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-text-manipulation/step5.md

 ------------

-#### A) Sort the words longer than 5 letters according to their occurrencies, having the most frequent words at the top of the file
+#### A) Sort the words longer than 5 letters according to their occurrencies,

+Sort them in decresing frequency order (having the most frequent words at the top of the file)

 <u>Hint:</u> use **sort -k -nr**